maixnor/wu-quartz/content/Inequality.md

 	- poor people vs rich people
 	- if there were no rich people there would be no poor people
 	- high income -> high relative poverty rate
-- Sissors of average income
+- Scissors of average income
 	- top 1% rising
 	- bottom 50% dropping
 - what is interesting?